-Federal law makes Medicaid reimbursement available for health-related services that schools provide to meet the educational needs of students.
+Federal law makes Medicaid reimbursement available for health-related services that schools provide to address the educational needs of students.
 By law, Medicaid claiming for Individualized Education Program (IEP) services cannot affect the student’s Medicaid eligibility or benefits.
 Subject to parental consent, participating Indiana public school corporations, including public charter schools, may claim Medicaid reimbursement for covered IEP services, such as therapies, nursing, mental health, audiology, and specialized transportation.
-Indiana public school corporations may also participate in school-based Medicaid Administrative Claiming to recover some of their state and local costs to provide administrative support activities to help any student with unmet health needs.
+Indiana public school corporations may also participate in school-based Medicaid Administrative Claiming (IndianaMAC) to recover a portion of their state and local costs for administrative support activities to help students with unmet health needs.
 Federal Medicaid dollars help schools fund a variety of student supports, including specialized equipment, qualified personnel, professional development, on-site medical services, and supplies.

 Additional Resources and Information